Scenes

 How Vibe Chimes Models These Physics

 The physics simulation handles the other half.
 Pendulum dynamics govern the striker's motion, with wind force applied through a sail that catches the simulated breeze.
-Collision detection triggers sound events only when the striker actually contacts a tube β no timers, no random triggers.
-The result is a system where the sound emerges from the same physical interactions that produce it in the real world, just computed rather than mechanical.
+Collision detection triggers sound events only when the striker makes contact with a tube; nothing fires on a timer.
+Sound emerges from the same physical interactions that produce it in the real world, just computed instead of mechanical.